satansdeer/satansdeer.github.com/content/legacy-posts/make-your-first-video-in-mont/index.md

 ## Common Mistakes

-The first mistake is recording too early.
+Recording too early.
 Put the visual structure on the timeline before adding voiceover or camera.

-The second is treating the first export as final.
+Treating the first export as final.
 Always watch the exported file once.

-The third is trying to make the first video complex.
+Trying to make the first video complex.
 Start with one clear idea, a few slides, and one recording layer.

 ## Exercise